How I'm Choosing My Next Property Investment Overseas

 A building had come back onto the market after the woman who had signed a purchase contract for it failed to qualify for financing.
 She was a hairdresser (but not Irish).

 The price was good.
 The location was within the zone I’d targeted.
 Most important, the math worked.
 I could keep paying myself the same rent and cover the mortgage without increasing the rent for the other two apartments.

 Two-and-a-half years later, I met Kathleen, and we made a plan to move together—me from Chicago, her from Baltimore—to Ireland.
 The timing was ideal for selling my three-flat.
 The Chicago market was frothy.

 I set the price above the going market rate, and the building still sold quickly.
 I walked away with 80% more than I’d paid less than three years earlier.
 The leveraged return on my 2% down payment was 3,000%.
 I’d turned US$5,000 into US$150,000 after closing costs and commissions.
 And I’d had positive cash flow from rental income every month I owned the building.

 It was an as-good-as-it-gets property investment experience, first because I’d made my buy decision based on cash flow math and second because I was able to leverage the purchase.

 Buying with OPM can, as any property investor will tell you, mean an upside, but it comes with risk.
 It doesn’t matter what your property is worth if the cash flow it generates doesn’t cover the mortgage.
 I’ve known too many U.S. real estate investors who have lost too many properties when market changes collapsed their highly leveraged portfolios.

 Even though I’ve benefited from it, I don’t preach the OPM mantra.
-Twenty-five years of experience across 25 markets worldwide, including the United States, have taught me to respect the fundamentals.
+Nearly 30 years of experience across 25 markets worldwide, including the United States, have taught me to respect the fundamentals.